Best Time to Visit Australia

 Autumn and winter are also fabulous times to visit the Northern Territory.
 During the summer, temperatures soar here, and the area is also susceptible to torrential downpours.
 When temperatures are cooler, and the risk of rain is low, it’s possible to marvel at views of Uluru and the surrounding plains of the Outback in all their glory.

-Australia’s winter is also dry season for the Gold Coast and Tropical Queensland.
+Australia’s winter is also dry season for the Gold Coast and tropical North Queensland.
 You could probably spend nearly every day at the beach, plus this is a great time to snorkel on the Great Barrier Reef.

 When is Spring and Summer in Australia?